IsisAndreatta/IsisAndreatta/README.md

 - 👋 Hey!
 I’m @IsisAndreatta
 - 👀 I’m interested in BI, Analytics, Development and Creativity
 - 🌱 I’m currently learning Fullstack Web Development
-- 💞️ I’m looking to collaborate on new projects
+- 💞️ I’m a lifelong learner and looking to collaborate on new projects
 - 📫 How to reach me: carolina.isis@yahoo.com.br (Who uses Yahoo mail, right? :P)

 <!---